Esri/military-apps-library-java/README.md

         * Android Development Kit, if including this library in an Android library or application
 * Optional
     * Apache Ant - only needed if building and running the provided automated unit tests with ant
+        * Note: Java 8 requires Ant 1.9+, so you must use Ant 1.9 or higher when building for Java SE.

 ## Instructions